heximcz/joserfc-wrapper/README.md

 #### Reason

 The main purpose of this wrapper is to simplify the management of signature keys for generating JWT tokens using the [joserfc]((https://github.com/authlib/joserfc)) library and adhering to RFC standards.
 It offers two options for managing signature keys: securely storing generated keys in [HashiCorp Vault](https://github.com/hvac/hvac) (default) or storing them on the filesystem (optional).
 Additionally, it facilitates the use of JWT tokens in projects.

 #### Need a custom solution for storing keys?
 We've got you covered.

-~~HashiCorp Vault is the default~~ repository for signature keys.
-Alternatively, keys can be stored in files.
-If neither option is suitable, a custom object can be written to manipulate signature keys, such as storing them in a database.
-However, this custom class must be a subclass of the parent abstract class [AbstractKeyStorage](https://github.com/heximcz/joserfc-wrapper/blob/main/joserfc_wrapper/AbstractKeyStorage.py) to implement the required methods.
+If necessary, a custom object can be created to manage signing keys, including storing them in a database.
+However, this custom class must be a subclass of the parent [AbstractKeyStorage](https://github.com/heximcz/joserfc-wrapper/blob/main/joserfc_wrapper/AbstractKeyStorage.py) abstract class to implement the necessary methods.

 #### Configuration